allenai/cord19/README.md

 - `url`: A `List[str]`-valued field containing all URLs associated with this paper.
 Semicolon-separated.
 - `s2_id`:  A `str`-valued field containing the Semantic Scholar ID for this paper.
 Can be used with the Semantic Scholar API (e.g. `s2_id=9445722` corresponds to `http://api.semanticscholar.org/corpusid:9445722`)

+### Questions about CORD-19

+#### Why can the same `cord_uid` appear in multiple rows?
+This is a very tricky issue, and we have not decided on the best way forward.
+To explain, let’s take example `cord_uid=hox2xwjg`.
+Examining their respective rows in the metadata file, we see that they are the same paper, but sent from different sources (Elsevier, PMC).
+The Elsevier row has DOI and PDF, but the PMC row doesn’t.
+Furthermore, the PMC ID, publication date, and URL for each of these rows is different.

+Technically all of this data is representative of paper `hox2xwjg` so we don’t want to remove any of it.
+But combining them into one cluster would require a schema change to the data, which would break a lot of people’s code.
+Hopefully this is not too big an issue because there are only a small percentage of papers affected, but know that this issue exists and we’re debating what’s the best way forward.

+#### Why do the PMC JSONs not contain any abstracts, yet the PDF JSONs contain abstracts?

+Abstracts in the metadata.csv file are “gold” provided directly from publishers or digital archives.
+Because PMC is very consistent at providing us “gold” abstracts, we do not bother with parsing the PMC XMLs for abstract text (it’s already in the metadata.csv).
+As such, the PMC JSONs do not contain abstracts.
+This is not the case for PDF JSONs.
+We often obtain PDFs through crawling, and in this manner, we would not have “gold” abstracts provided to us.
+As such, we still opt to parse the PDF for abstract text, which is why that field exists.

+#### Why do the title/authors in the JSON look different from what’s in the metadata file?

+The most likely reason is PDF parsing errors.
+Occasionally, publishers will have different metadata from what is actually displayed on the PDF itself (e.g. slight differences in author names).
+We encourage users to use fields in the metadata file by default and only fall back on the JSON when it is missing.

+#### Why is the JSON missing certain metadata, like publication dates?

+The JSONs are only meant for representing the full text of the PDF in a structured, machine-readable format.
+Many metadata fields like dates and venues don’t commonly appear on the PDF.
+Please defer to the metadata file for all such fields, since these come from the publishers directly.

+#### How do you handle paper objects like tables, figures, equations?
+We currently release only the main body text content of these papers, which does not include tables and figures.
+We’re currently looking into how to best support these.
+As for equations, we do not do anything special here – the symbols are treated as text and should be included in the text blobs.

+#### What should we do if both PDF and PMC JSONs exist?
+Or if there are multiple PDF JSONs?
+We view these as different attempts/views to represent the same paper/document.
+Some are going to be higher quality than others.
+Treat these are separate representations of the same document – you can choose to use one, both, neither (i.e. just use the metadata fields).
+On average, we believe the PMC JSONs are cleaner than the PDF JSONs but that’s not necessarily true.

+#### Why can the same `sha` appear for different `cord_uid`?
+Let’s take a look at examples `cord_uid=d9v5xtx7` and `cord_uid=8avkjc84`.
+They both share PDF `sha=5d0d0bd116976e1412c10a84902894999df4a342`.
+These are two papers we sourced from Elsevier.
+If you follow the URLs, you’ll notice that they actually retrieve the same PDF despite different having different DOIs.
+This is an upstream error from the publisher, which we can’t necessarily do anything about.
+Hopefully the number of these cases is small.